Salento

-Salento (Salentino: Salentu, Salentino Griko: Σαλέντο) is a cultural, historical and geographic region at the southern end of the administrative region of Apulia in Southern Italy.
+Salento ([saˈlɛnto]; Salentino: Salentu; Salento Griko: Σαλέντο) is a cultural, historical, and geographic region at the southern end of the administrative region of Apulia, in southern Italy.
 It is a sub-peninsula of the Italian Peninsula, sometimes described as the "heel" of the Italian "boot".

-It encompasses the entire administrative area of the province of Lecce, a large part of the province of Brindisi and part of that of Taranto.
+It encompasses the entire administrative area of the Province of Lecce, most of the Province of Brindisi (all of it except Fasano, Ostuni and Cisternino), and the south-eastern part of the Province of Taranto (like Grottaglie and Avetrana, but not Taranto itself).